 Orbital sanders are mainly for finishing, but a quality tool like Makita BO3710 with coarse grit paper (P40-P60) would do the job, in my opinion.

-You’ve picked your sanding method now you have to choose your sanding paper.
-Whether you use an electric sander or sanding by hand you need to choose the type and grit of the sandpaper.
+You’ve picked your sanding method.
+Now you have to choose your sanding paper.
+Whether you use an electric sander or sand by hand, you need to choose the type and grit of the sandpaper.
 But before we go into more detail, here is a historical fact…

 The first use of sandpaper recorded was in 13th century China when crushed shells, seeds, and sand were bonded to parchment using natural gum.
 The sandpaper was originally known as glass paper, as it was covered in glass particles, not sand.

 Types of Sandpaper

-There are many types of sandpaper, with variations in the backing paper, the material used for the grits, a grit size, and the bond.
+There are many types of sandpaper, with variations in the backing paper, the material used for the grits, the grit size, and the bond.

 The most common materials used for working with wood are garnet and aluminum oxide.

 If you’re using an electric sander, the shape of the sanding paper sheets depends on the kind of sander used.

 Sandpaper is graded on the amount of abrasive material per square inch.
-A higher number means finer grit, a lower number coarser grit.
+A higher number means finer grit, and a lower number coarser grit.
 It usually goes like this:

 - P12 – P 36 – extra coarse usually used for hardwood flooring initial sanding, very fast removal of material